-• While the instrument should provide years of use, it is possible that at sometime it will be disposed of.
-Local recycling guidelines should be followed for disposal.
+- While the instrument should provide years of use, it is possible that at sometime it will be disposed of.
+Local recycling guidelines should be followed for disposal. - Please follow local recycling requirements for the disposal of used batteries.

 How The Pressure Chamber Works...